Picigin

-Picigin ([pit͡sǐgiːn]) is traditional ball game from Split, Croatia that is played on the beach.
-It is an amateur sport played in shallow water consisting of players keeping a small ball from touching the water.
+Picigin ([pit͡sǐgiːn]) is traditional ball game from Split, Croatia that is played at the beach.
+It is an amateur sport played in shoals or other shallow water, usually consisting of cooperating players keeping a small ball from falling in the water.

 Origin

 Picigin originated on the sandy beach of Bačvice in Split.
-It was first played in 1908 by a group of Croatian students returning from Prague who were finding it difficult to play the game of water polo in the shallow water.
+It was first played in 1908 by a group of Croatian students returning from Prague who were finding it difficult to play the game of water polo in shallow water.
 Instead, they began playing a different game which would come to be known as picigin.

-Description
+Game characteristics

 The game involves several players in a circle batting around a small ball with their hands; the objective is to keep the ball in the air and out of the water for as long as possible.
-Players don't catch the ball, they bounce it around with the palm of the hand.
-As such, the game somewhat resembles net-less volleyball, but is played with a much smaller ball, usually a peeled tennis ball.
-There is no set number of players, though five is usually average.
-Much running and diving is done in order to keep the ball from going in the shallow water.
-Picigin is considered a non-competitive sport: there are no opposing sides, no points, neither winners nor losers.
-It is generally viewed as a relaxing and fun game, and many take the opportunity to make extravagant leaps and acrobatic manoeuvrings to keep the ball in play.
+Players are not allowed to catch the ball, but bounce it around with the palm of the hand to others.
+As such, the game somewhat resembles net-less volleyball, but it is played with a much smaller ball, usually a tennis ball stripped of felt.
+There is no set number of players, though five is usually average and customary.
+The game calls for agility as there is a lot of jumping and leaping involved in order to reach the ball in certain situations.
+As all players cooperate, the game by default is considered a non-competitive sport with no scoring system.

 Rules

-Since picigin is an amateur sport, there are no strict or formal rules, but it is played according to tradition, with little variation, but the main goal is to keep ball in the air as long as possible.
+Since picigin is an amateur sport, there are no strict or formal rules, but it is played according to general tradition with little variation.
+The main goal in the most popular variant is to keep ball in the air without it falling in the water for as long as possible.
+In some game variants, a player is only allowed to touch the ball once or twice before passing it on to others, as in volleyball.

 Players

-There are usually five players in the game.
-Two of them are called sidruni (sidro = anchor, they are called so because they do not move from their places) and the other three are runners (trkači).
-The groups are often mixed both by gender and age.
+There is no limit on the number of players, but the game is usually played with five players who stand as to form points of a pentagram-like shape.
+There are two traditional player roles or positions – sidrun and trkač.
+Two sidrun (pl. sidruni, Chakavian Croatian for "anchor") players remain anchored to their position and ensure that ball passing is stable while the other three players play as trkač (pl. trkači, Croatian for "runner"), tasked with chasing after and saving loose balls.
+The game does not call for any physical characteristics for either role, but trkač roles are optimally taken up by more agile players with higher stamina while sidrun role calls for above average height.

 Terrain

-Picigin must be played on a sandy beach in shallow water.
-The beach must be sandy because otherwise players could easily get hurt.
-It is best if the water is ankle-deep, because of mobility and also to soften falls, which are common because there's a lot of jumping around trying to reach the ball.
+As picigin often sees players jumping and landing on their body, it requires a soft surface in shoal or other shallow water to be played as intended without possibility of serious injury; this is usually a shallow sandy beach.
+Preferred depth is roughly ankle-deep for all players as to not greatly hinder movement.